raul23/nlp/README.rst

-`:star:` By default, the second method shows results for the multiclass classification (if the ``pycountry`` package is found) but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with those of `method 1 <#method-1-detect-only-if-it-is-english-or-not-i-e-binary-classification-nltk-english-corpus>`_.
+`:star:` By default, the second method shows results for the multiclass classification (if the ``pycountry`` package is found) but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with those of the other methods.

 We are only showing results for the last text analyzed::